-Loy Krathong is a traditional Thai festival that is celebrated annually and is also known as the ‘festival of lights’.
+Loy Krathong is a traditional Thai festival celebrated annually and known as the ‘festival of lights’.

 The festival date is marked by the full moon’s appearance, which means that the times vary every year.
 However, as a general guide, Loy Krathong is held in November.

 Loy Krathong Festival of Lights 2023 Lantern Dates, Chiang Mai Thailand

 Traditionally, krathongs were designed from banana trunk pieces to ensure buoyancy.
 Modern krathongs, however, are made from either bread or modified plastic (although the latter is discouraged due to water and environmental pollution).
-The highlight of the event is the inclusion of candles in the krathongs so that the floating baskets create a fantastic array of lights that give Loy Krathong the name ‘festival of lights’.
+The event’s highlight is the inclusion of candles in the krathongs so that the floating baskets create a fantastic array of lights that give Loy Krathong the name ‘festival of lights’.